firebolt-db/godocs/docs/API_reference/using-sync-queries.md

 ## Using a firebolt SDK

+Use a Firebolt SDK to connect to a Firebolt database, authenticate securely, and run queries with minimal setup.
+The SDK provides built-in methods for running queries, handling responses, and managing connections.
 All Firebolt SDKs support synchronous queries.
-See the documentation for each SDK or driver for details on how to submit synchronous queries programmatically:
+See the documentation for each SDK or driver for specific details on how to submit synchronous queries programmatically:

 * [Node.js SDK]({% link Guides/developing-with-firebolt/connecting-with-nodejs.md %}) &ndash; Firebolt Node.js SDK
 * [Python SDK]({% link Guides/developing-with-firebolt/connecting-with-Python.md %}) &ndash; Firebolt Python SDK